-To take control of your mind, stop reading or listen to the news, trust me, it will help you.
-When you don’t know, you go in your life, without having any concern.
+To take control of your mind, stop reading or listen to the news; trust me, it will help you.
+When you don’t know, you go in your life without having any concerns.
 Instead, listen to music, which makes you happy and upbeat.
 Benefits of Meditation

 Try to keep a regular schedule to get up and bedtime.
-Our routine change, it’s more set to have one, but it is essential for your mental and physical well-being.
-To ease the time to go to bed, exercise during the day, and listen to some quiet music at night to fall asleep.
+Our routine change is more set to have one, but it is essential for your mental and physical well-being.
+To ease the time to go to bed, exercise during the day, and listen to quiet music at night to fall asleep.
 Avoid, games, tv and junk food before your bedtime.

-Go outside and have a walk or jog in nature, park; Great to have fresh air, and it helps to bring positivity in your life.
+Go outside and have a walk or jog in nature, park; Great to have fresh air and bring positivity in your life.

 Keep in contact with your friends and family, have a conversation by phone, chat or in-person; that’s important to keep in touch with people.
 Please don’t stay in isolation and connect with someone.
 We, humane, need contact with others to stay healthy physically and mentally.